Water supply and sanitation in Tanzania

 Water supply and sanitation in Tanzania is characterised by: decreasing access to at least basic water sources in the 2000s (especially in urban areas), steady access to some form of sanitation (around 93% since the 1990s), intermittent water supply and generally low quality of service.
 Many utilities are barely able to cover their operation and maintenance costs through revenues due to low tariffs and poor efficiency.
 There are significant regional differences and the best performing utilities are Arusha and Tanga.

 The Government of Tanzania has embarked on a major sector reform process since 2002 when an update was made to the National Water Policy NAWAPO.
 At that time, the central government reported that only 42% of rural households had access to improved water and that 30% of all water systems in the country were inoperative.
 An ambitious National Water Sector Development Strategy that promotes integrated water resources management and the development of urban and rural water supply was adopted in 2006.
-Decentralisation has meant that responsibility for water and sanitation service provision has shifted to local government authorities and is carried out by 20 urban utilities and about 100 district utilities, as well as by Community Owned Water Supply Organisations in rural areas.
+Decentralisation has meant that responsibility for water and sanitation service provision has shifted to local government authorities and is carried out by 20 urban utilities and about 100 district utilities, as well as by Community Owned Water Supply Organizations in rural areas.

 These reforms have been backed by a significant increase of the budget starting in 2006, when the water sector was included among the priority sectors of the National Strategy for Growth and Reduction of Poverty MKUKUTA.
 The Tanzanian water sector remains heavily dependent on external donors: 88% of the available funds are provided by external donor organisations.
 Results have been mixed.
 For example, a report by GIZ notes that "despite heavy investments brought in by the World Bank and the European Union, (the utility serving Dar es Salaam) has remained one of the worst performing water entities in Tanzania."

 Access

-Access to water and sanitation remains low in Tanzania.
-Determining data on access is particularly difficult because different definitions and sources are used, which results in significant discrepancies.
+Access to improved water sources and sanitation in Tanzania remains limited, particularly in rural areas, where infrastructure challenges and funding constraints continue to hinder progress.Determining data on access is particularly difficult because different definitions and sources are used, which results in significant discrepancies.
 In 2015, 50% of the population had access to "at least basic" water, 79% and 37% of urban and rural areas, respectively.
 In Tanzania, around 26 million people, in 2015, lacked access to "at least basic" water.
 Regarding sanitation around 40 million, in 2015, lacked access to "at least basic" sanitation.
 In Tanzania, in 2015, only 24% of the population had access to "at least basic" sanitation, 37% and 17% in urban and rural areas respectively.

 According to a report, household surveys regularly return lower rural water supply coverage than estimates by the Ministry of Water and Irrigation (which are collected by district water engineers and urban water and sanitation authorities).
 For urban areas, survey data are consistently higher because they also include households that are not connected to the formal water supply network and access water from neighbours, protected wells or boreholes.